epam/NGB/docs/md/user-guide/overview.md

 - **To sort the variants** by a property - click on the header of the corresponding column.
 To invert the sorting order, click on the header again:
     ![NGB GUI](images/overview-4.png)
-- **To display or hide extra columns** - select them from the panel options menu.
+- **To display or hide extra columns** - select/unselect them from the panel options menu.
 The menu is located on the bar above the table (*hamburger* icon):
     ![NGB GUI](images/overview-6.png)

 #### Filters for variants panel